Tron0/AkladellWebsite/rules.md

 character dies.
 An unconscious character bleeds continuously without aid from others, at a rate of 1 hp/round until death at -10.

 All characters regain 1 hp for each day of rest.
-If solely bed rested for the entire day and cared for, that character gains 1d3 hp per day instead.
 Additionally, being treated by a physician would add an 1d3 extra hp per day.
-Characters that have been knocked unconscious from the result of combat need to rest for at least five days, or until their hp is back to full.
+Characters that have been knocked unconscious from the result of combat need to rest for at least five days, or until their hp is back to full to be able to function in a fight again.

 # <span id=Creature-Size> Creature Size </span>